muvicado/HexGridGame/README.md

 2. "Now lets add a button to HexagonScene that, when clicked, will stop or start the animation (disable/enable the timer)"

+3. Style the button as beige color and a non-bold font.

 <img width="596" alt="image" src="https://github.com/user-attachments/assets/b123b8a0-f872-453c-a917-ab6348f9dfb2" />

 ### Notes: